Open Books: History of Organization

 Open Books was founded in 2006 by Stacy Ratner, the organizations' executive director.
 Ratner attended Brandeis University and Boston College Law School, and later, Northwestern University’s Kellogg School of Management.
 Open Books began in Ratner's basement in the South Loop, where she and Becca Keaty collected and organized donated books.
 After three months, they acquired 50,000 donated books.
 In 2009, Ratner opened a storefront in River North.
 The store held 50,000 books, 10,000 of them being children books.
 In 2012, 60-80 Chicago Public Schools participated in Open Books programs.
 As of 2012, approximately 75 percent of Open Books $1.2 million budget comes from bookstore and online sales.
 In 2014, Open Books opened their Pilsen store location.
 The next year, Open Books opened another bookstore location in the West Loop.

-The founders of Open Books learned that over 53% of Chicago adult resident have deficient literacy skills.
+The founders of Open Books learned that over 53% of Chicago adult residents have deficient literacy skills.
 Ratner, Keaty, and Walter, and additional volunteers then began to promote literacy in the city of Chicago.
 Nell Klugman, volunteer coordinator for Open Books, confirms that Open Books actions focus on creating access to books and prioritizing time for reading.